saidatalli/halalmeals/README.md

 I learnt to always clear current content so that results do not concatenate when user makes repeated requests on the app.

 ## My other projects:
-Take a look at other projects that I have in my porfolio **Ewatomi Beauty Salon:** https://github.com/saidatalli/ewatomibeautysalon **Sunshine Nursery:** https://github.com/saidatalli/sunshinenursery **Taste of Africa:** https://github.com/saidatalli/tasteofafrica
+Take a look at other projects that I have in my porfolio:

+**Ewatomi Beauty Salon:** https://github.com/saidatalli/ewatomibeautysalon **Sunshine Nursery:** https://github.com/saidatalli/sunshinenursery **Taste of Africa:** https://github.com/saidatalli/tasteofafrica